swaptacular/swpt_stomp/README.md

 1. [RabbitMQ] server instance, which acts as broker for SMP messages.

-   A [RabbitMQ queue] must be configured on the broker instance, so that all incoming SMP messages for the accounts stored on the PostgreSQL server instance, are routed to this queue.
+   For each peer node a [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages coming from the given peer, are placed in given peer's respective queue.

    Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must